nathan-lochala/SF/readme.md

-designs, trade marks, logos, software and all proprietary data as well as any business, marketing, technical or other information in the material contained in this Web Site (SIF Portal) (including, without limitation, photographs and graphical images) constitute and remain the sole property of Shenzhen International Fellowship.
+designs, trade marks, logos, software and all proprietary data as well as any business, marketing, technical or other information in the material contained in this Web Site (SIF Portal) (including, without limitation, photographs and graphical images) constitute and remain the sole property of SZN International Fellowship.

-Copyright ©2015 Shenzhen International Fellowship
+Copyright ©2015 SZN International Fellowship

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)